 For centuries books were the dominant source of information, but how we acquire, share, and publish information is changing in fundamental ways due to the Web.
-The goal of the Books and Social Search Track is to investigate techniques to support users in searching and navigating professional metadata and user-generated content from social media as well as providing a forum for the exchange of research ideas and contributions.
+The goal of the Social Book Search Track is to investigate techniques to support users in searching and navigating professional metadata and user-generated content from social media as well as providing a forum for the exchange of research ideas and contributions.
 Towards this goal the track is building appropriate evaluation benchmarks complete with test collections for focused, social and semantic search tasks.

-The system-oriented Recommendation task is similar to the 2013 Social Book Search task.
+The system-oriented Suggestion task is similar to the 2013 Social Book Search task.
 However, we want to focus more on recommendation, so the topics are enriched with the user catalogue data (i.e. the books that the topic creator had in her personal catalogue at the time of creating the topic).
 In addition, we will release a large set of anonymised user profiles from other LT forum members, so task participants can run recommendation experiments.

 One of the challenges is dealing with a mixture of professional and social metadata, which differ both in quantity as well as in kind.
 Professional metadata is often based on controlled vocabularies to describe topical information, with a minimal set of subject headings or classification information.
 Social metadata comes in the form of reviews that vary widely in length, opinion, clarity, seriousness and in the aspects of the book they discuss, such as writing style, comprehensiveness, engagement, accuracy, recency, topical coverage and diversity and genre.The task attempts to address questions such as: